semrush/intergalactic/website/docs/style/css-injection/css-injection.md

 This helps you to rewrite or to add styles to all our components by redefining their appearance. **It looks like this: you write CSS, while babel-plugin combines it with our default styles and applies it to all the components**.

-Using this approach, you can publish css injections to `npm` and reuse them later.
+Using this approach, you can publish CSS injections to `NPM` and reuse them later.

-Advantages:
+**Advantages:**

-- Styles are applied to all the components automatically
+- Styles are applied to all the components automatically.
-- The CSS injection is applied during assembly
+- The CSS injection is applied during assembly.
-- Easiness of reuse
+- Easiness of reuse.
-- De-duplication of styles
+- De-duplication of styles.
-- Versioning availability
+- Versioning availability.

-Disadvantages:
+**Disadvantages:**

-- Strict structure and naming
+- Strict structure and naming.
-- Need to configure webpack 🙄
+- Need to configure webpack.

-You can write "CSS injections" for our components this way [global](/style/css-injection/css-injection-global/) use.
+You can write CSS injections for our components this way with [global use](/style/css-injection/css-injection-global/).

 @page css-injection-local
 @page css-injection-global